 spectacular scenery.
 The most characteristic feature of the Dolomite rock is its bright colour, ever since they are called the pale mountains.

-All surreal in both scale and setting, check out the intro of the Silvester Stallone film Cliffhanger to get an impression of the jagged limestone towers and huge precipitous cliffs, they shot this dramatic scene in the Dolomites.
+All surreal in both scale and setting, check out the intro of the Sylvester Stallone film Cliffhanger to get an impression of the jagged limestone towers and huge precipitous cliffs, they shot this dramatic scene in the Dolomites.

 Wild alpine meadows, deciduous and evergreen woods, lunar landscapes, high altitude terrain, alpine lakes, soaring peaks, dramatic walls, and towering heights.